DHTMLX/docs-suite/docs/grid/configuration.md

     </tbody>
 </table>

-The arrow shortcut keys listed below do not work when the **selection** property is set to *"complex"*.
-Use another mode (*"cell" or "row"*) in case you you want to activate these navigation keys:
+The arrow shortcut keys listed below do not work when the `selection` property is set to *"complex"*.
+Use another mode (*"cell" or "row"*) in case you want to activate these navigation keys:

 <table>
     <tbody>